DoriszAlbrecht/Bayesian_Examples.jl/README.md

 # Bayesian_Examples.jl
-This is writeup of my project for the Google Summer of Code 2017.
+This is a writeup of my project for the Google Summer of Code 2017.
 The associated repository contains examples of estimating various models.
 In addition to this repository, I have collaborated in [HamiltonianABC](https://github.com/tpapp/HamiltonianABC.jl/) and its branches as part of the GSOC 2017.